johnjasa/new_greenheart/new_greenheart/docs/development_guidelines.md

 ## Misc. development guidelines

-- use numpydoc style for docstrings
+- use Google style for docstrings
 - use numpy instead of lists for arrays
 - use type hints for function arguments and return values